 1. Lightning Strikes

 Lighting may not strike often but the risk is real.
 Many have already died on the field because of it.
 This should be enough for people to take the threat seriously.
 However, taking shelter is just the beginning.
 You should also protect your home and your appliances from the effects of lightning.
 The connection between the house and the utility lines is particularly vulnerable.
 If lightning strikes this, then a massive power surge can course through the entire electrical system in an instant.
 Anything connected to the sockets can sustain serious damage.

 2. Air Conditioner Problems

 If the air conditioner is running when lightning strikes, then the result can be disastrous.
 The unit may no longer function because of the surge.
 Intense heat can melt the plug and fry the electrical circuits.
-Some air conditioners are beyond repair.
+Consequently, some air conditioners are left beyond repair.
 The extent of the damage could make it necessary to replace the whole HVAC system.
 This extremely costly turn of events is avoidable.
-Simply shut down the AC in a thunderstorm.
+Simply shut down your air conditioning unit in a thunderstorm.
 The momentary discomfort is a small price to pay in comparison.

 People may attempt to get the best of both worlds by using a surge protector.
-They connect the AC to this unit hoping to prevent damage while enjoying cool air in their rooms.
+They connect the air conditioner to this, hoping to prevent damage while enjoying cool air in their rooms.
 Although this seems like a good idea, the reality is that surge protectors cannot match the ferocity of a lightning strike.
 Lightning rods are more effective.
-These divert the lightning’s energy into the ground so that it doesn’t wreak havoc in the electrical system.
+These divert the lightning’s energy into the ground so that it doesn’t wreak havoc on the electrical system.
 Just remember that no solution is foolproof.
-That is why turning off the AC is still the best precaution.
+That is why turning off the air conditioner is still the best precaution.